jadudm/18f-blinkie/docs/index.md

 Your computer may complain that you've "unplugged without unmounting" the 18F blinkie.
 This will happen *every time* and it is *supremely annoying*.
 It is how the process works, however, and it *cannot hurt the blinkie or your computer*.

-In short, it happens every time, it's OK, and it is annoying.
+In short, it happens every time, it's OK, it is annoying, and there's nothing to be done about it.
 Meh.

 ## In Conclusion